Carbon 3D Printing

 How Light Shapes Matter: The CLIP™ Process

-with Caron 3D printing
+with Carbon 3D printing

 CLIP™ is a photochemical process that uses UV light to solidify a specialized liquid resin.
 The UV image sequence is projected through an oxygen-permeable window beneath the resin tray, creating a continuous build zone where the part forms seamlessly.